blinksocks/blinksocks/docs/presets/README.md

 }]
 ```

-> You can also see [benchmark] reports then choose a combination you want.
+> You can also check out [benchmark] to choose a combination you prefer.

 [proxy]: ../../src/presets/proxy.js
 [tunnel]: ../../src/presets/tunnel.js